ricardocajo/error-monitor-ros-gazebo/README.md

 never (localization_error robot1 > 0.2)
 ```

-#### After a drone is at a certain altitude both rotors always have the same velocity until the drone decreases to a certain altitude
+#### After a drone is at a certain altitude both rotors always have the same velocity up until the drone decreases to a certain altitude
 ```
 # The language can't inherently have a way to interact with specific components of a robot
 # like the rotors, because it doesn't know which topic get information from.
 The user needs